shankarsabapathy29/william-sonoma/README.md

 1) Do "npm test"

-Written test cases for App.js and ProductGrid.js.
+* Written test cases for App.js and ProductGrid.js.
-@todo - productImageModal.js

 ## ADA

-ADA approved Color code has been used
+* ADA approved Color code has been used
-Focus has been handled
+* Focus has been handled
-Slick Carousel has by default accesbility enabled
+* Slick Carousel has by default accesbility enabled
-Used HTML5 structure, eg:
+* Used HTML5 structure, eg:
 1) header, main, footer
 2) Only one H1 Tag.
 3) Image should have alt attribute.